Estradiol and norgestimate

 Each time you start a new pack, start with the first tablet in the first row of pills.
 Your medicine may come with stickers to mark your weekday schedule on the pack.

-Be sure to have a new pack of this medicine ready to start on the day after you have finished an entire pill pack.
+Be sure to have a new pack of estradiol and norgestimate ready to start on the day after you have finished an entire pill pack.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using estradiol and norgestimate.

 What happens if I miss a dose?